akka/akka/akka-docs/src/main/paradox/io-tcp.md

 @scala[@scaladoc[Abort](akka.io.Tcp.Abort$)]@java[@javadoc[TcpMessage.abort](akka.io.TcpMessage#abort())] will immediately terminate the connection by sending a `RST` message to the remote endpoint.
 Pending writes will be not flushed.
 If the close is successful, the listener will be notified with @scaladoc[Aborted](akka.io.Tcp.Aborted$).

-`PeerClosed` will be sent to the listener if the connection has been closed by the remote endpoint.
+@scaladoc[PeerClosed](akka.io.Tcp.PeerClosed$) will be sent to the listener if the connection has been closed by the remote endpoint.
 Per default, the connection will then automatically be closed from this endpoint as well.
-To support half-closed connections set the `keepOpenOnPeerClosed` member of the @scala[`Register` message]@java[`TcpMessage.register` method] to `true` in which case the connection stays open until it receives one of the above close commands.
+To support half-closed connections set the `keepOpenOnPeerClosed` member of the @scala[@scaladoc[Register](akka.io.Tcp.Register) message]@java[@javadoc[TcpMessage.register](akka.io.TcpMessage#register(akka.actor.ActorRef,boolean,boolean)) method] to `true` in which case the connection stays open until it receives one of the above close commands.

-`ErrorClosed` will be sent to the listener whenever an error happened that forced the connection to be closed.
+@apidoc[akka.io.Tcp.ErrorClosed] will be sent to the listener whenever an error happened that forced the connection to be closed.

-All close notifications are sub-types of `ConnectionClosed` so listeners who do not need fine-grained close events may handle all close events in the same way.
+All close notifications are sub-types of @apidoc[akka.io.Tcp.ConnectionClosed] so listeners who do not need fine-grained close events may handle all close events in the same way.

 ## Writing to a connection

-Once a connection has been established data can be sent to it from any actor in the form of a `Tcp.WriteCommand`.
+Once a connection has been established data can be sent to it from any actor in the form of a @apidoc[Tcp.WriteCommand](akka.io.Tcp.WriteCommand).
 `Tcp.WriteCommand` is an abstract class with three concrete implementations:

 Tcp.Write